cybroslabs/ouro-api-shared/gen/markdown/service-time-of-use-tables-apiservice.md

 ## ListTimeOfUseTables

-The method to get the list of time-of-use tables.
+Retrieves a paginated list of time-of-use tables based on the specified criteria.
+The page size and page number (zero-based) can be defined in the request.

 ```proto
 ListTimeOfUseTables(io.clbs.openhes.models.common.ListSelector) returns (io.clbs.openhes.models.acquisition.ListOfTimeOfUseTable)